BoddyGus/Leffasuositukset/README.md

   You can edit the default numbers in `seed.py` if you want to test with smaller or larger datasets.

 The front page uses server-side pagination (6 movies per page) when listing movies.
 The search field and page number (`page` parameter in the URL) can be used together, so you can test how searching and paging behave with large datasets.

+With the default seed values (about 200 users, 5000 movies and 20000 reviews), the performance was measured using `time` and `curl` while the application was running.
+Loading the front page with different page numbers (`/?page=1`, `/?page=5`, `/?page=10`) took around 0.012 seconds per request.
+Searching with a common keyword and paging through the results (`/?q=action&page=1` and `/?q=action&page=3`) took about 0.059 seconds and 0.022 seconds respectively.
+These results indicate that server-side pagination keeps response times low even with a relatively large amount of data.